Skip to main content

 This drawing, the result of Willis Carrier’s groundbreaking design, was submitted to Sackett & Wilhelms on July 17, 1902 and provided the basis for the invention that would change the world, the first modern air conditioning system.

 Many homes in North America rely on split-system air conditioners, often referred to as “central air.”
-Air conditioning systems include a number of components and do more than just cool the air inside.
+Central air conditioning systems include a number of components and do more than just cool the air inside.
 They also can control humidity, air quality and airflow within your home.
 So before we answer the question of how do air conditioners work, it will be helpful to know what makes up a typical system.

-What is Central Air?
+What is a Central Air Conditioning System?

 • a thermostat that controls system operation